sarthaklaptop/Real-Time-Weather-App-Backend/readme.md

 WeatherApplicationTests.java: This is where unit tests for the application reside.
 It contains test cases for the various functionalities in the weather application.

 ## Contact
-For any questions or inquiries, please reach out to [Ishan Raising](ishanraising98@gmail.com).
+For any questions or inquiries, please reach out to [Sarthak Patil](sarthaklaptop402@gmail.com).